Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the discrete Euler equations with artificial diffusion

 Interestingly, the unsteady momentum interpolation method of Li \& Gu \cite{li_momentum_2010} also appears to be an adaptive scheme.
 The earlier All-speed scheme \cite{li_all-speed_2008,li_development_2009} approaches the convective scheme of Mary \& Sagaut \cite{mary_large_2002} at low Mach number.
-However, in \cite{li_momentum_2010} the pressure diffusion $\mu_{11}$ is scaled by the timestep, meaning that it will be a factor of $M$ smaller with $\sigma_a\approx1$ than with $\sigma_u\approx1$, hence approaching the mixed scaling for small timesteps.
+However, in \cite{li_momentum_2010} the pressure diffusion $\mu_{11}$ is scaled by the timestep so will be a factor of $M$ smaller with $\sigma_a\approx1$ than with $\sigma_u\approx1$, hence approaching the mixed scaling for small timesteps.
 This can be seen from equations (19,20) and figures 3-4 of \cite{li_momentum_2010} where slight chequerboards are seen for small timesteps but are controlled for larger timesteps.

-The final point to note from table \ref{tab:lm-fv-schemes} is that a number of schemes reduce at least some components of the upwinding term by a factor of $M$ \cite{thornber_improved_2008,dellacherie_analysis_2010,oswald_l2roe_2016}.
-We cannot assess the effects of this change using our analysis so far, but we will return to consider it at the end of the section when we examine the von Neumann symbols of the first order schemes (\ref{eq:fv_discrete_equations}).
+The final point to note from table \ref{tab:lm-fv-schemes} is that a few schemes reduce at least some components of the convective upwinding term by a factor of $M$ \cite{thornber_improved_2008,dellacherie_analysis_2010,oswald_l2roe_2016}.
+We cannot assess the effects of this change using our analysis so far, but we will return to consider it at the end of the section when we examine the von Neumann symbols of the first order scheme (\ref{eq:fv_discrete_equations}).